Table of Contents

 The Isla Iguana wildlife refuge is one of the most beautiful protected areas in Panama.
 This island is one of the main tourist attractions in Pedasi.
 The refuge was created in 1981.
 A total of 53 hectares make up this protected area, of which 40 hectares are corals and 13 are on the island itself.

-Isla Iguana VIP
+Tour a Isla Iguana

 Visitors can go scuba diving (currently there is no scuba diving option but it is possible) or snorkeling by renting equipment on the island or from the tour operator.
 There are 347 species of fish and 17 species of coral.
 It is possible to see octopus, moray eels, dolphins, turtles (five species go to spawn on the island) and whales.
 The visit to the island can be combined with a whale watching tour in Pedasi from June or July to October.